 Why PCI matters?

 Security is a major concern for any business that offers services, whether online or in-stores.
 PCI compliance proves that the company takes the security and privacy of its customer’s data seriously.
 It brings in more clients, as their trust will go up if they know that the company has taken necessary measures to safeguard their personal information.
-PCI compliance can also increase the company’s reputation among credit card providers, banks and other financial institutions.
+PCI compliance can also increase the company’s reputation among credit card providers, banks, and other financial institutions.

 Nowadays, following the said security measures are a standard in the credit card industry.
 It is an indication of good business practices and is used up to build the customer’s trust in the company.
 It also greatly reduces the risks associated with monetary transactions.
-Clients can thus feel relaxed while making transactions with a business that complies by PCI standards, even while giving away their private data.
+Clients can thus feel relaxed while making transactions with a business that complies with PCI standards, even while giving away their private data.

-In conclusion, PCI compliance is crucial for online businesses for various reasons whether they want to win customer’s confidence, enhance their relationship with banks or to avoid possible penalties for failing to comply by these standards.
+In conclusion, PCI compliance is crucial for online businesses for various reasons whether they want to win customer’s confidence, enhance their relationship with banks, or to avoid possible penalties for failing to comply by these standards.

 Should you get PCI DSS compliance?

 Data security is crucial when you run an online business.
 You need to go to all extents to reduce the risk of data fraud that could easily jeopardize your brand’s reputation.
 Data breach causes more damage than you can think of as it causes permanent loss of customers that will never revisit your website.
-Not just that, it also comes with other charges such as fines, penalties or even higher costs of compliance in the future.
+Not just that, it also comes with other charges such as fines, penalties, or even higher costs of compliance in the future.